 5) Director of Diversity and Inclusivity

-The position’s primary purpose is to bring issues of diversity into focus for the University of Wisconsin-Stout campus through hosting and sponsoring events as well as collaboratively working with Diversity initiatives already started on campus.
-In addition, the Director of Diversity acts as a liaison between diversity organizations to promote communication.
+The position’s primary purpose is to bring issues of diversity, inclusivity, and equity into focus for the University of Wisconsin-Stout campus through hosting and sponsoring events as well as collaboratively working with Diversity initiatives already started on campus.
+In addition, the Director of Diversity and Inclusivity acts as a liaison between diversity organizations to promote communication.

 Actively promotes open communication with the campus community and UW-System schools concerning achieving Inclusive Excellence.